The Intelligence Illusion

 $49 USD

-Or, buy The Intelligence Illusion: a practical guide to the business risks of Generative AI in PDF and EPUB for $35 $9.99 USD.
+Or, buy The Intelligence Illusion (Second Edition): Why generative models are bad for business in PDF and EPUB for $35 USD.

 Buy The EbookThe Intelligence Illusion